vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 When Lucifer rebelled against God, the same principle applied to him.
 His iniquity disrupted heaven’s rest—it could no longer enjoy her *sabbatismos*—and he (and his followers) had to go.
 The heavenly Canaan was (and still is) for righteous inhabitants only, but Lucifer had rebelled against righteousness and chosen iniquity.
 He had refused to rest in God, choosing instead to find rest in himself, in the pursuit of his own will.

 God could have destroyed him on the spot, and saved Himself a lot of future suffering, but such an act would only raise further questions in the minds of the loyal angels.
-They would start wondering: “Was Lucifer was right all long?”
+They would start wondering: “Was Lucifer right all long?”
 Sin was a new intruder, and as such, it needed time to manifest its fruits more fully.

 As Lucifer was free to turn his back on his Maker, so were Adam and Eve.
 As in the marriage covenant between husband and wife, God wants a willing, loving relationship with His creation, not a coercive one.
 The enemy is fine with coercion, because his government is built on selfish ambition, not self-sacrificing love.
 If he can gain subjects through force, he will do it, because the end result is the enlargement of his kingdom, no matter the means.
 God’s government, on the other hand, is built on love, which requires the freedom to walk away.
 Love will prove, in the end, to be the only foundation that can establish an everlasting kingdom, one secure from all future rebellion.
 On the cross, Christ opened the way to gather all, those in heaven (loyal angels) and on earth (redeemed humanity), into one united family.